-The power prototyping will be evaluated in several stages.
+The power prototyping was evaluated in several stages.

 - 1. The BQ500215EVM-648 Wireless Transmitter Evaluation Board. - 2.
 The BQ 51025EVM-649 Wireless Receiver Evaluation Board. - 3.
-The BQ24120EVM-001 Li-Ion charging Evaluation Board.
+The BQ24123EVM-002 Li-lon charging Evaluation Board.

-The EVMs will be used to generate a generic prototype as detailed in the following sections.
-Once this is completed, the parts will be broken out into a dedicated PCB for final integration.
+The EVMs were used to generate a generic prototype as detailed in the following sections.
+Once this is completed, the parts were broken out into a dedicated PCB for final integration.